jamesrussellt/Ball-Machine/README.md

 * `timeStop.py`
   * just an untility to add timestamps in traces

+## Manufacturing This Machine
+Please see `BOM.xlsx` for full list of sub assemblies and parts required for this machine build.

 ## Instructions
 ... are given in the header of each script